Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Algorithmic details, local solver, and numerical setup

+As initial guess for Algorithms \ref{algo:some_Bologna_Algorithm} and \ref{algo:some_Algorithm} the solution of \eqref{eq:MINLP_contrelax_MINLPaper} obtained by our IPM is used.
+Do note that this is not necessary since \eqref{eq:MINLP_penalty} for large enough $\varepsilon^0$ is usually still a convex problem in the first iteration of these algorithms so that any initial guess would be sufficient.
 Further default parameters are $\varepsilon^0 = 10^5$ for both algorithms as well as $\sigma = 0.9$ for Algorithm \ref{algo:some_Algorithm} and $\sigma = 0.7$ for Algorithm \ref{algo:some_Bologna_Algorithm}.
 The more conservative value of $\sigma$ for Algorithm \ref{algo:some_Algorithm} is necessary here, since with $\sigma$ being closer to $0$ one would risk increasing the amount of penalization too fast and thus possibly 'skipping' a good local minimum and settling for an unsatisfactory local minimum.
-Finally, we used the feasibility tolerance $\efeas = 0.1$ in Algorithm \ref{algo:some_Algorithm} and, as discussed at the end of Section \ref{sec:3_2_MINLPpaper}, in line $4$ of Algorithm \ref{algo:some_Bologna_Algorithm}.
+Finally, we used the feasibility tolerance $\efeas = 0.1$.

 Regarding \cplexmiqp, we use default options except that we set a time limit of $1$ hour (unless specified otherwise) and a memory limit of $16000$ megabytes for the search tree.
 All experiments were conducted on a PC with 32 GB RAM and a QUAD-Core-Processor INTEL-Core-I7-4770 (4x 3400MHz, 8 MB Cache) utilizing Matlab 2019a via which CPLEX 12.9.0 was accessed.